 The Group's defined pension benefit arrangements are provided through a division of the Electricity Supply Pension Scheme (ESPS).
 The most recent actuarial valuation for the scheme for funding purposes was carried out at 31 March 2013; agreed Actuarial valuations are carried out thereafter at intervals of not more than three years.
+The 31 March 2014 valuation is being completed and expected to be finalised in 2015.
 The pension cost under IAS 19 (Revised 2011) 'Employee Benefits' is assessed in accordance with the advice of a firm of actuaries.